Dartvauder/NeuroTrainerWebUI/README.md

 ## Description:

 A simple and convenient interface for using of various neural network models.
-You can finetune, evaluate and generate with LLM and StableDiffusion, using various hyperparameters.
+You can create datasets, finetune, evaluate and generate with LLM and StableDiffusion, using various hyperparameters.
 You can also download the LLM and StableDiffusion models, change the application settings inside the interface and check system sensors

 The goal of the project - to create the easiest possible application to finetune, evaluate and generate of neural network models